exakat/exakat/docs/Reports.rst

 PhpCompilation is a Text report format.

-PhpCompilation depends on the following 1 themes : Appinfo.
+PhpCompilation depends on the following theme : Appinfo.

 PhpConfiguration
 ----------------